 During the COVID-19 crisis, the HSE is allowing telemedicine abortion access.

 For the duration of the COVID-19 emergency, abortion care will be accessible via telemedicine.
 If your pregnancy is less than 9* weeks gestation, the pre-abortion consultation, certification, and aftercare can be performed by phone or video conference.
 When clinically necessary, you may be required to attend an in-person visit.
-To retrieve the abortion pills from the doctor’s office or clinic, you can pick them up yourself or send a nominated representative or courier.
+To get the abortion pills from the doctor’s office or clinic, you can pick them up yourself or send a nominated representative or courier.

 If your pregnancy is between 9* and 12 weeks gestation, you will be referred to a hospital after the phone or video consultation.

 MyOptions is still able to connect you with providers and information during this time.
 Call 1 800 828 010 (see full contact details below).

 If you live in Northern Ireland, you can now access abortion care at home up to 10 weeks.
 There is a new booking system for abortion care in NI.
 If your gestation is under 10 weeks, call the Central Access Point 028 9031 6100.
 This helpline is staffed by Informing Choices Northern Ireland from 9am-5pm, Monday to Friday.
 If you are beyond 10 weeks, please contact the Central Booking System provided by BPAS 0333 234 2184.

 If you would like to speak with someone about your feelings, the Irish Family Planning Association provide free, confidential counseling.

 *This means no more than 9 weeks +6 days pregnant at the time of your second consultation.